10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 3: Not Comparing Services at All

-Many immigrants identify a transfer service — often through word of mouth from family or community members — and use it indefinitely without ever checking whether better alternatives exist.
+Many of us identify a transfer service — often through word of mouth from family or community members — and use it indefinitely without ever checking whether better alternatives exist.

 The transfer market is dynamic.
 New services enter the market.
 Existing services change their fee structures and exchange rates.
 A service that was the best option two years ago may not be the best option today.